Would you like to see what we have written on a subject? Use the search below.

 ”So tremendous, however, were the revelations that God gave me that, in order to prevent my becoming absurdly conceited, I was given a stabbing pain--one of Satan’s angels--to plague me and effectually stop any conceit.”
 2 Cor.
 12:7 [Phillips]

 Power without problems would destroy us.
 We would become proud [we are only deceiving ourselves if we think otherwise] and end up destroying ourselves and wounding or destroying those around us.
-On a human level, power tends to corrupt and God, in His wisdom, has put a safeguard around it - challenges which drive us to Him in humility.
+On a human level, power tends to corrupt, and God, in His wisdom, has put a safeguard around it - challenges that drive us to Him in humility.

-People who grasp and struggle for power before God is ready to give it to them are on very dangerous ground.
+People who grasp and struggle for power before God is ready to give it to them are on perilous ground.
 If they do get it...watch out.
-They may begin well, but they will end up making a wreak of their lives and hurting those around them.
-Pride kills.
+They may begin well, but they will end up wrecking their lives and hurting those around them.
+Like a shark, pride is a silent killer.
+It took down Lucifer, and it is a threat to all of our lives.
 Those who fight for power are usually those least able to handle it.
-Watch out for them, lest your own life be hurt.
+Watch out for them, and run from them, lest your own life be caught in the blast of their downfall.

 Does this mean we are to be afraid to handle power?
 No, God is wise.
-He does not give us more than we are able to handle in our level of maturity.
-I doubt any of us have so much power that we need a personal messenger of Satan to keep us humble.
+He does not give us more than we can handle at our level of maturity.
+I doubt any of us have so much spiritual power that we need a personal messenger of Satan to keep us humble.
 We can trust God not to give us more than we, with the help of the Holy Spirit, can handle.
 We need to use the power that we do have humbly and wisely.
-We don’t bury it in the earth out of fear, but neither do we grasp things before their time.
+We don’t bury it in the earth out of fear or grasp things before their time.
 We learn to walk in step with the Spirit of God.

-Problems, although we don’t like them, can be a good thing.
-They can be a motivation to drive us to God.
-They can also be a sign that God is moving us to another level.
-If we want all we can have of God, then we must not be afraid of troubles.
-Through the power of the Holy Spirit we must become problem-solvers and keep pressing on it God.
-We know that if we handle these challenges correctly they will keep us from pride and allow us to grow in God.
+Although we don’t like problems, they can be a good thing.
+They can motivate us to seek God and signify that God is moving us to another level.
+If we want all we can have of God, we must not fear troubles.
+Through the power of the Holy Spirit, we must become problem-solvers and keep pressing into God.
+If we handle these challenges correctly, they will keep us from being proud and allow us to grow in God.

 You might like these